MaybeScripted/griefing-utils/README.md

 - `Anti Crash` Cancels packets that may freeze your game.
 - `Anti Item Lag` Disables the ticking and rendering of the specified items.
 - `Auto Lavacast` Lava casting made easy.
-- `Auto Scoreboard` Creates a scoreboard with some content (requires OP)
 - `Better Pause Screen` Shows "More" button instead of "Give Feedback" and makes CTRL + C copy the server IP.
 - `Container Action` Does stuff with nearby containers.
 - `Cracked Kick` Kicks everyone on a cracked server.